Isct123/CsTimer-Data-Visualiser/README.md

 ## 🚧 Features TODO

+- [ ] Polish and fine-tune everything and smaller details
 - [ ] Improve the UI
 - [ ] Allow to filter between certain dates
 - [ ] Break the features into more react components